Conor McGregor: ‘He Went To a Knee’

 — Conor McGregor (@TheNotoriousMMA) April 17, 2019

-But McGregor also suggested his near-fall against Max Holloway back in 2013 shouldn’t be counted a knockdown.
+But McGregor also suggested his near-fall against Max Holloway back in 2013 shouldn’t be counted as a knockdown either.

 McGregor posted, “No. I fully ruptured my left ACL the round before this.
 The kick almost has me put weight onto that left leg.
 With no stability in it, I jump to the right leg, ending in a type of pistol squat, to save any weight being put on the ruptured leg, which would’ve caused it to crumble.”